SimonFinney/simonfinney.github.io/content/articles/universal-inclusive-design-accessibility.md

 description: #
 ---

-For this post, I'm going to take a look at the principles of universal design, or inclusive design as it's more commonly known, and how it and accessibility can be applied to the current website in my final designs.
+For this article, I'm going to take a look at the principles of universal design, or inclusive design as it's more commonly known, and how it and accessibility can be applied to the current website in my final designs.